yuvalyehudab/gcc-check/README.md

 ## Compile with udocker

 It is possible also to compile using udocker.
-After cloning, add gccpy and follow the intructions there
+After cloning, add gccpy and follow the intructions: <https://github.com/yuvalyehudab/gccpy.git>